-Storzbach, D., Campbell, K.A., Binder, L.M., McCauley, L., Anger, W.K., Rohlman, D.S., et al. (2000).
+Storzbach, D., Campbell, K.A., Binder, L.M., McCauley, L., Anger, W.K., Rohlman, D.S., and Kovera, C.A.
+(2000).
 Psychological differences between veterans with and without Gulf War unexplained symptoms.
 Psychosomatic Medicine, 62, 726-735.

-White, R.F., Proctor, S.P., Heeren, T., Wolfe, J., Krengel, M., Vasterling, J., et al. (2001).
+White, R.F., Proctor, S.P., Heeren, T., Wolfe, J., Krengel, M., Vasterling, J., Lindem, K., Heaton, K.J., Sutker, P., and Ozonoff, D.M.
+(2001).
 Neuropsychological function in Gulf War veterans: Relationships to self-reported toxicant exposures.
 American Journal of Industrial Medicine, 40, 42-54.

-Wolfe, J., Brown, P.J., & Kelley, J.M.
+Wolfe, J., Brown, P.J., and Kelley, J.M.
 (1993).
 Reassessing war stress: Exposure and the Persian Gulf War.
 Journal of Social Issues, 49, 15-31.

-Wolfe, J., Erickson, D.J., Sharkansky, E.J., King, D.W., & King, L.A.
+Wolfe, J., Erickson, D.J., Sharkansky, E.J., King, D.W., and King, L.A.
 (1999).
 Course and predictors of posttraumatic stress disorder among Gulf War veterans: A prospective analysis.
 Journal of Consulting and Clinical Psychology, 67, 520-528.

-Wolfe, J., & Proctor, S.P.
+Wolfe, J., and Proctor, S.P.
 (1996).
 The Persian Gulf War: New findings on traumatic exposure and stress.
 PTSD Research Quarterly, 7, 1-7.

-Wolfe, J., Proctor, S.P., Davis, J.D., Borgos, M.S., & Friedman, M.J.
+Wolfe, J., Proctor, S.P., Davis, J.D., Borgos, M.S., and Friedman, M.J.
 (1998).
 Health symptoms reported by Persian Gulf War veterans two years after return.
 American Journal of Industrial Medicine, 33, 104-113.